Personal profile

 Biography

-Dr Richard Binns serves as the Deputy Faculty Pro Vice-Chancellor for Education and an Associate Professor at Northumbria University.
-In this strategic leadership role, he is responsible for the educational portfolio across all five departments within the faculty.
+I am Associate Pro Vice-Chancellor for Education in the Faculty of Science and Environment and Associate Professor at Northumbria University.
+I lead the educational programmes across four schools, ensuring alignment with university strategy, professional body standards, and the needs of students and industry.
 This includes oversight of approximately 44 undergraduate programmes, 20 postgraduate programmes, degree apprenticeships, and distance learning provision.
-He also leads the management of around 20 professional body accreditations, primarily within the UK, with some international reach.
+I also leads the management of around 20 professional body accreditations, primarily within the UK, with some international reach.

 Further Information